Electricity Substation No. 269

-Electricity Substation No. 269 is a heritage-listed electrical substation located at 36 Anglesea Street, Bondi, Waverley Municipality, New South Wales, Australia.
+Electricity Substation No. 269 is a heritage-listed electrical substation located at 36 Anglesea Street, Bondi, New South Wales, Australia.
 It was designed by Walter Frederick White, City Architect's Office and Municipal Council of Sydney and built in 1928 by the Municipal Council of Sydney.
-It is also known as #269 'WAVERLEY' 33KV ZONE, ELECTRICITY DEPT SUBSTATION No. 269, Angelsea Sub Station and Waverley Zone Substation.
-The property is owned by Ausgrid, an agency of the Government of New South Wales.
+The property is owned by Ausgrid.
 It was added to the New South Wales State Heritage Register on 2 May 2008.

 History

 Waverley Zone Substation No. 269 is a purpose designed and built structure dating from 1928 that was constructed as a major component of the electricity distribution network of Sydney.
 From the late 1920s there was enormous expansion in electricity provision within the Sydney region, driven by the suburban growth of the 1920s and 1930s.
 Under this impetus, dozens of electricity substations were built annually to service demand.
 Waverley Zone Substation No. 269 was constructed by the Municipal Council of Sydney as a zone substation to supply high voltage power (33 kV) to the substations of the rapidly developing Bondi area.
 The zone substation remains in service for its original purpose.